Bill Onus: As a showman and entrepreneur

 During the 1940s and 1950s Onus became famous for his skill at boomerang-throwing, performing at various tourist sites in Victoria and NSW, and also toured New Zealand.

 Working from home he began a new career as a businessman, selling Aboriginal art.
-After a serious road accident in 1952 disabled him for a year, he was afterwards able to use the compensation money to establish Aboriginal Enterprises, selling Aboriginal art and souvenirs in Belgrave, Victoria.
-Branches were opened at Port Augusta, South Australia (1964), and at Narbethong, Victoria (c.1965).
+After a serious road accident in 1952 disabled him for a year, he was afterwards able to use the compensation money to establish Aboriginal Enterprises, a business selling Aboriginal art and souvenirs in Belgrave, Victoria.
+He was able to open branches at Port Augusta, South Australia (1964), and at Narbethong, Victoria (c.1965).
 They sold bark paintings from Arnhem Land as well as artefacts, furniture, textiles, and pottery produced locally.
 His businesses provided training and employment to many Aboriginal people (as well as non-Aboriginal), including family members: brother Eric became manager of the Narbethong branch with his wife Winnie; sister Maude (Sissy) and several of her sons (James Onus, and Joe, Bruce, Dennis and John McGuinness); his son Lin; daughter Isobel and her son Warren (Woz) Owens.